EngreitzLab/IGVF_E2G_jamboree_2024/README.md

 ```
 conda activate e2g_jamboree
 ```

+## Extract multiome data for individual cell types
+Multiome experiments often contain cells from multiple cell types or cell states.
+To apply E2G methods to individual cell types, ATAC-seq and RNA-seq data has to be extracted for cell barcodes assigned to different cell types or states.

 ### Extract fragments for each cell type from fragment files
 To extract separate fragment files for all annotated cell types in a multiome fragment file, use the